Sainsburys/chef-websphere/README.md

 ##### Parameters

-- label, String, name_property: true
+- `label`, String, name_property: true
-- dn, String, required: true eg "CN=mydomain.com,O=MyOrg,C=UK"
+- `dn`, String, required: true eg "CN=mydomain.com,O=MyOrg,C=UK"
-- kdb, String, required: true, regex: Path to keystore file.
+- `kdb`, String, required: true, regex: Path to keystore file.
 Will create if it doesn't exist.
 File must end in .kdb or .p12
-- kdb_password, String, required: true
+- `kdb_password`, String, required: true
-- algorithm, String, default: 'SHA256WithRSA'
+- `algorithm`, String, default: 'SHA256WithRSA'
-- size, String, default: '2048', Can be 2048, 1024 or 512
+- `size`, String, default: '2048', Can be 2048, 1024 or 512
-- expire, String, default: '3600', required: true
+- `expire`, String, default: '3600', required: true
-- extract_to, String, Used by the extract action only.
+- `extract_to`, String, Used by the extract action only.
 Extracts in ASCII to a file <label>.cer next to the keystore file location by default. #{label}.cer" } .
-- add_cert, [String, nil], default: nil  path to certificate to add to keystore, only used in add.
+- `add_cert`, [String, nil], default: nil  path to certificate to add to keystore, only used in add.
-- default_cert, String, default: 'no'.
+- `default_cert`, String, default: 'no'.
 Can be yes or no
-- ikeycmd, String, default: /opt/IBM/WebSphere/AppServer/java/jre/bin/ikeycmd path to ikeycmd tool.
+- `ikeycmd`, String, default: /opt/IBM/WebSphere/AppServer/java/jre/bin/ikeycmd path to ikeycmd tool.
-- owned_by, String, default: 'root'
+- `owned_by`, String, default: 'root'
-- sensitive_exec, [TrueClass, FalseClass], default: true # for debug purposes only.
+- `sensitive_exec`, [TrueClass, FalseClass], default: true # for debug purposes only.

 ##### Actions